 - Fever, fatigue, and swollen lymph nodes

 So let’s talk about the good news.
-Tests are now available to accurately diagnose your dog for Lyme and other tick-borne diseases.
-If your veterinarian suspects your pooch may have Lyme disease, they will take a thorough history of your dog’s symptoms and activities and recommend testing your dog for Lyme disease, as well as other common tick-borne diseases.
-In some cases, dogs can be coinfected with more than one type of tick-borne disease.
-These include canine ehrlichiosis, canine anaplasmosis, and Rocky Mountain spotted fever.
+Tests are now available to accurately diagnose your dog for Lyme and other tick-borne infections.
+If your veterinarian suspects your pooch may have Lyme disease, they will take a thorough history of your dog’s symptoms and activities and recommend testing your dog for Lyme disease, as well as other common tick-borne infections.
+In some cases, dogs can be coinfected with more than one type of tick-borne organism causing canine ehrlichiosis, canine anaplasmosis, and Rocky Mountain spotted fever.

 Your veterinarian may recommend additional tests based on your dog's symptoms.